How I work

 • Can I DM you?

-I’m happy to chat on Slack or LinkedIn (please introduce yourself if sending a connection request!) or by text for brief messages.
+If we’re already connected, I’m happy to chat on Slack or LinkedIn (please remind me how we know each other if sending a connection request!) or by text for brief messages.
 I will ask to move the conversation to email if it’s a significant work matter or enquiry.

-If you have my phone number, please text me if it’s a brief message or phone for an urgent request, detailed update or more complicated conversation - preferably only during my office hours.
-If our call might need more than 10-15 minutes, let’s schedule it in advance.
+If you have my phone number, feel free to text a brief message or phone for an urgent request, detailed update or more complicated conversation —preferably during my office hours.
+If we may need more than 10 minutes, let’s schedule the call in advance.

 • When are you available?